 WHY IS IT BEST PRACTICE TO HAVE A FLU VACCINE?

 As we are in the middle of winter it is always topical to talk about flu.
 We are seeing a steady influx of patients who have eventually recovered from flu over the last few weeks and even one or two who had been to A&E. Latest government statistics from last week demonstrate that seasonal flu figures are beginning to peak.
-These figures are made specifically of GP consultations with flu-like illnesses (19.2 per 100,000 people) and intensive care admission rates (0.54 per 100,000).
+These figures are comprised specifically of GP consultations with flu-like illnesses (19.2 per 100,000 people) and intensive care admission rates (0.54 per 100,000).
 Richard Pebody, Head of Flu at Public Health England, comments ‘we are continuing to see flu circulate, with early signs that activity is peaking’.
 But what exactly is the flu virus and what is the nature of the beast?

 In general, the two most significant types of flu virus we need to worry about are Influenza A and B (there is Type C but this is less relevant).
 Type A in particularly is often responsible for the seasonal epidemics that we experience in the UK and the global pandemics we have seen in the past.
 Type A viruses can be broken into subtypes based on their antigens.
 Antigens are surface markers on the surface of cell membranes that make each type of virus distinct.
 Influenza viruses have two types of cell markers called HA (which stands for hemagglutinin) and another called NA (neuraminidase).
 Among the Type A viruses that infect humans, three major subtypes of hemagglutinins (H1, H2, and H3) and two subtypes of neuraminidases (N1 and N2) have been identified.
-Within the virus the job of the hemagglutinin surface antigen is to bind to our respiratory epithelial cell surfaces.
+As far as the virus is concerned the job of the hemagglutinin surface antigen is to bind to our respiratory epithelial cell surfaces.
 This interaction is necessary for the initiation of infection.
 After the virus has replicated neuraminidase allows the release of the new virions and further replication.